 A phosphorus blood test is done to assess phosphorus levels in the blood.
-Phosphorus, a mineral obtained mostly from food, helps:
+Phosphorus, a mineral our bodies get mostly from food, helps:

-Doctors may order a phosphorus test to help diagnose or monitor any of several conditions, including:
+Doctors may order a phosphorus test to help diagnose or monitor certain conditions, such as:

 Kids tend to have higher phosphorus levels than adults, mainly because their bones are still growing.
 When there's not enough phosphorus, bone growth and other body functions may be affected.
 When there's too much, it can be a sign of conditions that affect the balance of minerals in the body.

-On the day of the test, having your child wear a short-sleeve shirt can make things easier for the technician who will be drawing the blood.
+On the day of the test, having your child wear a T-shirt short-sleeved shirt can make things easier for the technician who will be drawing the blood.

 After the procedure, the elastic band is removed.
 Once the blood has been collected, the needle is removed and the area is covered with cotton or a bandage to stop the bleeding.
 Collecting blood for this test will only take a few minutes.